Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Method

 In previous sections, we derive a fully differentiable formulation for contact-involved dynamics by relaxing the non-smooth NCP constraints and expressing their differentials in a unified, contact-aligned form.
 This enables contact, friction, and elasticity to be consistently incorporated into the backward pass.
 All gradient contributions assemble into a unified sparse linear system:

+This adjoint system is a \emph{fully determined linear system}: the coefficient matrix $\lhs$ is assembled from quantities evaluated at the converged forward solution and is therefore a known constant matrix at the time of the backward pass.
+This stands in contrast to the forward problem, which is nonlinear and requires iterative solvers that interleave local projections with global linear solves.
+Prior PD-based differentiable frameworks~\cite{du2021diffpd, li2022diffcloth} derive the same linear adjoint system but solve it by reusing the forward solver's local-global iteration, yielding a stationary splitting of the form

+which treats $\sys$ implicitly and the remainder $\lhs - \sys$ explicitly.
+This is a natural design; it mirrors the forward solver and reuses its precomputed factorization of $\sys$.
+However, when viewed through the lens of numerical linear algebra, Equation~\eqref{eq:semi-implicit} is a stationary splitting iteration (preconditioned Richardson) on the linear system $\lhs\,\mathbf{z} = \mathbf{b}$, with convergence rate governed by the spectral radius $\rho(\sys^{-1}(\sys - \lhs))$.
+Since the adjoint system is linear, it admits more efficient solvers: Krylov methods (CG for SPD, GMRES for non-symmetric systems) achieve faster convergence under the same per-iteration cost---each iteration requires one application of $\sys^{-1}$ and one matrix--vector product with $\lhs$---while providing rigorous convergence guarantees that the stationary iteration lacks.
+Moreover, the precomputed factorization of $\sys$ serves directly as a preconditioner for these Krylov solvers, preserving the computational reuse that motivates the splitting approach.

-Although all required matrices are available, efficiently and robustly solving this adjoint system remains challenging.
-The matrix $\lhs$ is large-scale and sparse, and is in general neither guaranteed to be symmetric positive definite nor well-conditioned.
-In the following, we analyze the structure of $\lhs$ under different contact settings (contact-free, frictionless contact, and frictional contact), and introduce corresponding strategies to accelerate the adjoint solve.
+Efficient adjoint solves nonetheless face challenges: $\lhs$ is large-scale and sparse, and is in general neither symmetric positive definite nor well-conditioned.
+We analyze its structure under three contact settings---contact-free, frictionless contact, and frictional contact---and introduce corresponding acceleration strategies below.